-Sikhs begin Vaisakhi with a visit to the gurdwara, which is a place of worship.
+Sikhs begin the Vaisakhi with a visit to the gurdwara, a place of worship.
 After religious services are held, people begin a day of celebration.

 They wear colourful, traditional clothes as they take part in parades through the streets.
 There is lots of singing, dancing and chanting of hymns.

 There's also a lot of free food.
-Giving out free food comes from a tradition called langar, where everyone in the community, no matter how rich or poor they are, would come together and share a meal.
+Giving out free food comes from a tradition called langar.
+Everyone in the community, no matter how rich or poor they are, would come together and share a meal.

 During the festival, many people perform a traditional folk dance known as the Bhangra.
 This energetic dance is performed to the rhythm of a drum called the dhol.

-Bhangra is said to have its roots in the 14th century, when Punjabi farmers danced to celebrate their harvest.
-Over time, it became a part of celebrations, such as weddings and festivals, with both men and women dancing away.
+Bhangra is said to have its roots in the 14th century.
+Punjabi farmers would dance to celebrate their harvest.
+Over time, it became a part of celebrations.
+You can see it at weddings and festivals, with both men and women dancing away.

-On Vaisakhi, people dance the Bhangra while wearing bright costumes, which helps bring a splash of colour to the day’s celebrations.
+On Vaisakhi, people dance the Bhangra while wearing bright costumes.
+It helps bring a splash of colour to the day’s celebrations.